archbung/haskell-gargantext/DEVELOPER_GUIDELINES.md

 project being developed in a uniform way.
 In other words, there should be a clear process shared between all developers about how to:

+- How to code in a collaborative way;
 - Propose and implement new features;
 - Report problems and write good bug reports;
 - Write tests (when, how, why);